mayracu/reading-notes/class1.md

     ![This is an image](https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Ftse2.explicit.bing.net%2Fth%3Fid%3DOIP.c8nKn8XEvMijgCQPw_DhGgHaE7%26pid%3DApi&f=1&ipt=7c3971a3ae1754124e1c8fe5910b48abf93e126e4632364d01eedd0ef4e714e3&ipo=images)

     When you look back at your code, chances are you will see things in a different way 🙂

+## Learning Markdown

+In this first class I was introduced to Markdown, which is a markup language process for creating formmating text in documents.
+Markdown can make a text look structured and styled.

+### Fill-in-the-blank key concepts

+## Things I want to know more about

+- html

 [^note]: [https://www.goodreads.com/quotes/tag/perseverance](https://www.goodreads.com/quotes/tag/perseverance)